alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/03_definitions/core-terms/consistency.md

 ## One-line definition

-Consistency is the reliable recurrence of the same decisions, definitions, and constraint applications when the underlying conditions are equivalent, independent of framing.
+Consistency is the reliable recurrence of the same decisions, definitions, and constraint applications across equivalent conditions, regardless of how those conditions are presented.

 ## Operational test